vaquerizaslab/fanc/fanc-doc/getting_started.rst

 ==========

 Find out more about ``fanc auto`` and its parameters in :ref:`fanc-auto`.
-If you are interested in customising individual steps of the pipeline, or in exploring all of Kai-C's analysis options, have a look at :ref:`fanc-modular`.
+If you are interested in customising individual steps of the pipeline, or in exploring all of FAN-C's analysis options, have a look at :ref:`fanc-modular`.
 For more plotting functions, continue to :ref:`klot-executable`.
-To access Kai-C functionality from within Python, check out :ref:`fanc-api`.
+To access FAN-C functionality from within Python, check out :ref:`fanc-api`.